 Electrical and gas safety on boats

-Using electricity and gas safely on boats and other marine craft is important to protect your boat from fire and the people on board from serious injury.
-Many boat fires and explosions are the result of people disregarding the necessary safety measures outlined on this page.
+Using electricity and gas safely on boats and other marine craft is important to protect your boat from fire, and the people on board from serious injury.
+Many boat fires and explosions are the result of people disregarding the necessary safety measures.

 Boat masts often accidentally make contact with powerlines, causing fires, damage, and in some cases injuries and deaths.
 When manoeuvring a boat always look up for overhead powerlines.

 New LPG installations on boats